NoviSystems/labsite/README.md

 This is a guide to start developing lab.oscar apps.
 It assumes basic linux command line knowledge.

-Before you can clone the repository, you need to add yourself to the git user's authorized_keys on staging.
-This allows you to push/pull to/from the repository.

-    $ sudo cp /path/to/your/id_rsa.pub /opt/git/.ssh/<user>.pub
-    $ sudo sh -c 'cat /opt/git/.ssh/<user>.pub >> /opt/git/.ssh/authorized_keys'
-    $ sudo rm /opt/git/.ssh/<user>.pub

 Now, you'll want to clone the repository and setup your [virtualenv](http://www.virtualenv.org/en/latest/).